sbiickert/AdventOfCode2019/README.md

 ### Thoughts on Doing This in Xcode

 I'd say this is night and day.
 I've plowed through 8 days very quickly and the IntCode computer isn't giving me fits at all.
 Having fun!

+### And now... in Java

+AoC is a funny beast.
+For 25 days, it's an irregular ramp up in challenge toughness.
+Towards the end, you're in full-on mode, pushing your brain and abilities to the limit.
+And then... it's over.
+It's almost impossible to stop.
+And there are multiple years of AoC stars that I haven't gotten yet.

+In 2022, I went back to my first language, Perl.
+So for giggles, I thought I would go to my *second* language, Java.
+I have re-implemented the important parts of my utility libraries already, and now I've started the challenges.
+Let's see where this goes.